All Episodes

 They haven't got a battery big enough yet, I don't think.

-It's not doodle.
+It's not Doodle.

 It's a plug-in electric car.

-And I saw these two Congress and the Senator in the backseat.
+And I saw these two Congress and the senator in the back seat, and it just made me laugh.

 Everything's a sitcom.